fubicales2016/fogbowcloud.org/content/pages/install-opportunism.md

 ==========

 ##Installation
-The opportunism module is included on Windows Nova Computem module, so by installing that you will also get this feature
+The opportunism module is included on Windows Nova Compute module, so by installing that you will also get this feature

 ##Configuration